liamdm/FlowTransformer/readme.md

 ```

 However, the `model` object can be used in part of custom training loops.

-## Jupyter Notebook

-We have included an example of using FlowTransformer with a fresh dataset in the Jupyter notebook available in [demonstration.ipynb](demonstration.ipynb)

 ## Implementing your own solutions with FlowTransformer